jarm111/jarm111.github.io/_pages/about-me.md

 title: About me
 ---

-I'm a third year Business Information Technology student at JAMK University of Applied Sciences.
+I'm a fourth year Business Information Technology student at JAMK University of Applied Sciences.
 At the moment I'm into web development with JavaScript technologies.
 I have previous experience on game development and project management as a scrum master.

 Software development is exciting to me because there's so much to learn and it's a constantly evolving field.
 I want to work as part of a talented and motivated team solving challenging problems and developing meaningful services.
 In my experience better results can be achieved when people with varied backgrounds and disciplines share a passion towards a common goal.